howswift/howswift.github.io/about.md

 #### Contact

 I'd like to think of myself as an accessible person.
-If you want to talk, you can email me directly at [howswift at iamjasonclark.com](mailto:howswift@iamjasonclark.com).
+If you want to talk, you can email me directly at [github at howswift.com](mailto:github@howswift.com).
 Word up.